Chandrabanerjee-2003/Shield-mine/README.md

-# ⚒️ Mining Accident Analytics & RAG System
+# Accident Analytics & RAG System

 A Streamlit-based data analytics and Retrieval-Augmented Generation (RAG) system for exploring, visualizing, and querying mining accident datasets.
 Built to support both Indian and Australian mining accident records, with schema-agnostic design that works with any country's dataset.